-Several months ago the website Non Veni Pacem posted an article titled, “A Friendly Challenge to Robert Siscoe,” by a regular commenter on the site who goes by the name “Smith”.
-The Challenge was in response to an article on the Peaceful and Universal Acceptance’ (here), which was intended to demonstrate that the election of Francis is an infallible dogmatic fact.
+Several months ago the website Non Veni Pacem posted an article titled, “A Friendly Challenge to Robert Siscoe,” by "Smith" a regular commenter on the site.
+The Challenge was in response to an article I wrote on the Peaceful and Universal Acceptance’ (here), which was intended to demonstrate that the legitimacy of Francis' pontificate is an infallible dogmatic fact.

 Smith offered a number of objections to the article, but the main one – the one he himself referred to as his Major Point – is that “the designation of dogmatic fact as to the validity of a papal election can only apply to past popes,” not present Popes.”

-He then provided several arguments to explain why he believes only past Popes can be connected with dogma, and attempted to demonstrate why several of my arguments were erroneous.
-He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations confirm his position.
+He then provided several arguments to justify his contention that only past Popes can be connected with a "primary dogma" and attempted to show why several of my arguments were erroneous.
+He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations further confirm his position.

 That seems to be the main thrust of his argument.
 I will also take the opportunity to respond to an objection that was raised by Bishop Garcia, and another by Fred Martinez of the Catholic Monitor, in response to a two-part article I wrote for One Peter Five that defended the same doctrine.
 (Part I, Part II).